For Political Campaigns

-The musical composition license is usually issued by a performing rights organization (“PRO” – such as ASCAP, BMI, and SESAC).
+The musical composition license is usually issued by a performing rights organization (“PRO” – such as ASCAP, BMI, SESAC and GMR).
 The license can be obtained by either the campaign or the venue (e.g., hotel, restaurant, stadium).
 Venues usually pay periodic licenses to cover any performances of all the songs in a PRO’s catalog.

 If this is not the case and a campaign itself pays, a license can be obtained for a specific venue event, or can cover a campaign’s events wherever they may take place (known as a “traveling license”).
 If a campaign wants to use a particular song, it should check to confirm that it has a license from the PRO that administers rights in that song (PRO databases are typically available online).

 Can a candidate walk on stage to a song at a campaign event?
 Can he/she use the song at a key moment of a speech or presentation, including at the end?